ImperialCollegeLondon/champ/README.md

   the `OldChk` directive to the Gaussian input file
 * Runs `formchk` after the job is complete.

 ### Configuration File Reference

 All keys are required unless stated otherwise.
-Validation of config files is provided by the [marshmallow][] library when the HPC Portal loads.
+Validation of config files is provided by the [marshmallow][] library when CHAMP loads.
 This should give easy to understand errors in the case of problems in the config file.
 You can also use the script `config_validation.py` to check your config.

 [marshmallow]: https://marshmallow.readthedocs.io/en/stable/